A perspective on inelastic light scattering spectroscopy for probing transport of collective acoustic excitations: Working principles and instrumentation of BLS

 From Eq.~\ref{eq:lifetime}, the width of Brillouin peaks directly reflects the lifetimes of phonons which participate in the scattering process, and provides insight into the transport properties of low-energy phonons in the material along with the physical properties such as elastic constants.
 For example, in liquids, sub-ns vibrational lifetimes at a few gigahertz were measured in toluene and methylene chloride, and the results reflect the viscosity coefficients of such media \cite{shapiro_ieee_1966}.
 The vibrational lifetimes in several glasses were estimated to be in the range of 2-4 ns at hypersonic frequencies, falling between the values of organic liquids and crystalline quartz, where the latter exhibits a phonon lifetime of $\sim5\,\mathrm{ns}$~\cite{Kaiser_PRB_1970}.
 Given that lifetimes of acoustic vibrations in glasses lie between those of crystals and liquids, it indicates that vibrational lifetimes depend on the underlying lattice structure and phase of a material.
+Furthermore, the mean free paths of thermal acoustic excitations can be obtained from the measured lifetimes and velocity determined by BLS.
+Figure~\ref{fig:figure1}(c) illustrates the measured mean free paths versus frequency for vitreous silica obtained from BLS, INS, and IXS, highlighting how BLS bridges the low-frequency regime inaccessible using conventional inelastic scattering spectroscopy techniques.